JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 $ node build/download.js --tag THUNDERBIRD_102_7_2_RELEASE
 ```

+You can also use `-t` instead of `--tag`.
 It will download several files:

 * JSON files from the Thunderbird source code, containing definitions and documentation for Thunderbird-specific APIs like `addressBooks` (the ones that Firefox doesn't have).
 * Additional meta-information that is in Thunderbird's source code, like the version number (in this example: 102.7.2) and the version tag of its Gecko renderer (in this example: `FIREFOX_102_7_0esr_BUILD1`)
-* The list of APIs that this Thunderbird version inherits from Gecko/Firefox, which is in a table on a webpage at [thunderbird.net](https://webextension-api.thunderbird.net/en/102/#firefox-webextension-apis-supported-by-thunderbird).
+* The list of APIs that this Thunderbird version inherits from Gecko/Firefox, which is in a table on a webpage at [thunderbird.net](https://webextension-api.thunderbird.net/en/102/#firefox-webextension-apis-supported-by-thunderbird). ***Note:*** if anyone knows of a systematic way to get this list from the Thunderbird source code, let me know!
 * JSON files from the Firefox source code, containing definitions and documentation for the Firefox/Gecko APIs that Thunderbird uses.

 ### 3. Generate the definition file